obazoud/tomcat/README.md

 - :install: install
 - :remove: remove the instance
-- :webapps: returns location of the webapps directory, typically for use with a deploy or maven lwrp (coming soon)

 # Attribute Parameters

-- http_port: port_num or true/false, default to true and 8080
-- ajp_port:  port_num or true/false, default to true and 8009
-- shutdown_port: port_num or true/false, default to 8005
-- host_name: name for Host element, defaults to localhost
-- unpack_wars: defaults to true
-- auto_deploy: defaults to true
-- jvm_opts: Array of options for the JVM
-- jmx_opts: Array of JMX monitoring options
-- webapp_opts: Array of directives passed to a webapp
-- more_opts: crap that doesn't fit anywhere else
-- env: environment variables to export in init script
-- user: user to run the tomcat as

-An exception will be thrown if one of the values specified by *_port is already in use by another tomcat lwrp

-All *_OPTS attributes are combined into the environment variable JAVA_OPTS.
-Duplicate options are removed.

-# Example
+# Example using ports, jvm, jmx database helpers

     tomcat "pentaho" do
-      http_port  false
-      https_port "8443"
+      prefix_root     "/opt/pentaho"
       version         "7"
+      user            "pentaho"
+      unpack_wars     true
+      auto_deploy     true
+      environment     { }
+      jvm do
+        xms           "256m"
+        xmx           "512m"
+        max_perm_size "256m"
+        x_opts        { }
+        xx_opts       { }
+        d_opts        { }
+        additional_opts [    ]
       end

-To deploy a webapp to the new tomcat, you use a deploy resource or a maven resource (coming soon).

-# Example

-   deploy "pentaho" do
+      datasource do
-     deploy_root tomcat['pentaho']['webapps']
-     repository "github.com/bryanwb/pentaho.git"
-     revision   "1.0.2"
-     restart_command tomcat['pentaho'] :restart
+        driver 'org.gjt.mm.mysql.Driver'
+        database 'name'
+        port 5678
+        username 'user'
+        password 'password'
+        max_active 1
+        max_idle 2
+        max_wait 3
       end
+      ports do
+        http      8080
+        https     8443  # defaults to nil and not used ajp       8009
+        shutdown  8005
+      end
+    end

+# Example using custom templates for server.xml and context.xml

+    tomcat "pentaho" do
+      version "6"
+      user "pentaho"
+      context_template "pentaho_context.xml.erb"
+      server_template  "server.xml.erb"
+      logging_template "logging.properties.erb"
+    end

+# An exception will be thrown if one of the values specified by *_port
+# is already in use by another tomcat lwrp

+# All *_OPTS attributes are combined into the environment variable JAVA_OPTS.
+# Duplicate options are removed.

+# # Example

+#     tomcat "pentaho" do
+#       http_port  false
+#       https_port "8443"
+#       version    "7"
+#     end

+# To deploy a webapp to the new tomcat, you use a deploy resource or a
+# maven resource (coming soon).

+# # Example

+#    deploy "pentaho" do
+#      deploy_root tomcat['pentaho']['webapps']
+#      repository "github.com/bryanwb/pentaho.git"
+#      revision   "1.0.2"
+#      restart_command tomcat['pentaho'] :restart
+#    end

 TODO